 - Oops!Something went wrong.Please try again later.

 Mack's role in NXIVM is discussed throughout The Vow, HBO's 2020 documentary series on the group, which is evidently getting a season 2.
-Here's how Allison Mack became a prominent member, what she allegedly did, and an update on where the 38-year-old actress is now (and no, it's not jail).
+Here's how Mack became a prominent member, what she allegedly did, and what comes next for her.

 Smallville star Kristin Kreuk reportedly introduced Allison Mack to NXIVM.